Skip to main content

 Saturday Morning Hill Training

-If you are looking for some exercise or want to improve your hill climbing, climb the Hills of Leelanau County.
-Ride leaves from Darrow Park in TC on Saturday mornings.
+If you are looking to improve upon your stamina and endurance, climb the Hills of Leelanau County.
+This ride leaves from Darrow Park in TC on Saturday mornings.
 The route may vary from week to week but expect a lot of climbing.
-A typical route is a 40 mile loop with 12 miles of climbing with 2700-3000 ft of elevation gain and an average pace of 14mph.
+A typical route is a 40 mile loop that includes ~12 miles of climbing with 2700-3000 ft of elevation gain and an average pace of 14 mph.
 Some of the hills you will climb might include Grandview, Darga, Sullivan, Nash, Kasson, Gallivan, Lincoln, and Hoxie.
 There are also some fast descents as well.
 Although this ride is very hilly and typically a longer ride (40+ miles) this is a No Drop Ride with several regrouping points along the way.
-So if you are looking for a ride to increase your riding strength and endurance as well as improving your hill climbing abilities without fear of being dropped this is a good ride for you.
 This ride is classified as a “A” ride on our calendar.

 Rider-BFF.jpg